the key to local history

 collection is open to the public, with a bibliography available at

-the reference desk at the library.
+the Research & Information Desk at the Library.
 Those wishing to study or

 examine the books in storage need to make arrangements before hand.